GuillaumeFalourd/developers-tips-and-tricks-resources/tips-and-tricks/tools/readme.so/README.md

 # README.so

-A great tool to write README files.
+The easiest way to create a README file.

 ## Get started

 [README.so editor](https://readme.so/editor)

-## Visual
+## Sample

 ![README.so](/docs/img/readme.so.png)